cafedood/simple-restaurant-api/README.md

 ## Assumptions
 1. Allow adding items with the same name to a table, as in real life customers can order the same item multiple times.
+2. When ordered mulitple items with the same name in a table,
+   a. `Get the item in a table` will return all items which matched the name
+   b. `Delete the item in a table` will remove all items which matches the name

 ## Run the service
 ```sh